hdShang/arxiv-daily/docs/cs-CL/2025-08-02/papers/250801365v3-confguard-a-simple-and-effective-backdoor-detection-for-large-langua.md

 ---
 layout: default
-title: ConfGuard: A Simple and Effective Backdoor Detection for Large Language Models
+title: "ConfGuard: A Simple and Effective Backdoor Detection for Large Language Models"
 ---

 # ConfGuard: A Simple and Effective Backdoor Detection for Large Language Models